AdobeDocs/journey-optimizer.en/help/using/push/create-push.md

 1. When your push is ready, complete the configuration of your [campaign](../campaigns/create-campaign.md) to send it.

-    To track the behavior of your recipients through push openings and/or interactions, make sure that the dedicated options in the tracking section are enabled in the [campaign](../campaigns/create-campaign.md).
+    To track the behavior of your recipients through push openings and/or interactions, make sure that the dedicated options in the tracking section are enabled in the [push activity](../campaigns/create-campaign.md).

 >[!ENDTABS]